redis/redis-doc/topics/cluster-spec.md

 * Xor constant to output CRC: 0000
 * Output for "123456789": 31C3

-**Note**: A reference implementation of the CRC16 algorithm used is available in the Appendix A of this document.

 14 out of 16 bit of the output of CRC16 are used (this is why there is a modulo 16384 operation in the formula above).

 In our tests CRC16 behaved remarkably well in distributing different kind of keys evenly across the 16384 slots.

+**Note**: A reference implementation of the CRC16 algorithm used is available in the Appendix A of this document.

+Keys hash tags
+---

 There is an exception for the computation of the hash slot that is used in order to implemenent **hash tags**.
 Hash tags are a way to ensure that two keys